"Welcome to my home!" —Boneless Chuck

-While in college, my daughter, Michelle, found Chuck in a shop sitting on a shelf with his little pink legs dangling and fell in love with him.
-It was the beginning of Boneless Chuck's and Michelle's love affair and travels and photo shoots.
-She brought him everywhere and allowed him to go on sleepovers and trips with her friends.
+While in college, my daughter, Michelle, found Chuck in a shop sitting on a shelf with his little pink legs dangling and she fell in love with him immediately.
+It was the beginning of Boneless Chuck's and Michelle's love affair, travels, and photoshoots.
+She brought him everywhere including sleepovers and trips with her friends.
 I have photos of Boneless on the beach, propped up in sand dunes, and at the mountains, as well as at their college house.

 She is a speech pathologist and is going to use him in her lesson plans!
 Michelle's siblings are also anxiously awaiting his delivery.
 Of course, I had to order a Boneless for each and every one of them!

 We will be marking the tenth anniversary of Michelle's passing and Caryl Ann is planning on taking Boneless to the memorial bench we have in Michelle's memory right on the boardwalk in Long Beach, NY.
 He will be a reminder to all of us of the companionship and laughter that he gave Michelle, and she in turn shared with others.

 We are very hopeful that he will be able to attend.
 If you can do anything to ensure his delivery in time for our "thank you brunch," we would certainly appreciate it.
 We have plans on making a T-shirt with our smiley logo for Chuck, and I'm sure his wardrobe will grow from there!
 Well, that's the story of Michelle and Boneless Chuck!
 You created LOVE, Graham, and we thank you!
 I ordered 7."